huggingface/diffusers/docs/source/en/using-diffusers/loading.md

 pipe = StableDiffusionPipeline.from_pretrained(repo_id, use_safetensors=True)
 ```

 A checkpoint (such as [`CompVis/stable-diffusion-v1-4`](https://huggingface.co/CompVis/stable-diffusion-v1-4) or [`runwayml/stable-diffusion-v1-5`](https://huggingface.co/runwayml/stable-diffusion-v1-5)) may also be used for more than one task, like text-to-image or image-to-image.
-To differentiate what task you want to use the checkpoint for, you have to load it directly with it's corresponding task-specific pipeline class:
+To differentiate what task you want to use the checkpoint for, you have to load it directly with its corresponding task-specific pipeline class:

 ```python
 from diffusers import StableDiffusionImg2ImgPipeline